sebpretzer/pyticktick/docs/explanations/comparison_of_similar_libraries.md

 # Comparison of Similar Libraries

-There are a few python libraries that provide similar functionality to `pyticktick`:
+There are a few Python libraries that provide similar functionality to `pyticktick`:

 1. [ticktick-py](https://lazeroffmichael.github.io/ticktick-py/)
 1. [dida365](https://cyfine.github.io/TickTick-Dida365-API-Client/)